MatthewKing98/DataCommProj_1/README.md

 # DataCommProj_1
-ou are to complete the implementation and ensure proper functionality.
+You are to complete the implementation and ensure proper functionality.
 The places where you need to fill in code are marked with #TODO.
 Each place may require one or more lines of code.

 Note: You are not mandated to use the implementation code provided and can write your own proxy server and server from scratch as needed.